The CM board is one of the important devices in the 75F BMS. On this device, the 75F CCU tablet is mounted.

 At this position, 4 jumpers are used to switch between the voltage and current types of output; 2-10V or 4-20mA.

-Below is illustration for the possible jumper location for all the analog outputs:
+Below is an illustration of the possible jumper location for all the analog outputs:

-At this position a connector is used to connect the RTS cable of a RTS sensor, to receive the temperature and humidity data.
+At this position a connector is used to connect the RTS cable of an RTS sensor, to receive the temperature and humidity data.

-At this position is a debug port to connect the FTDI cable for collecting serial logs which is used for debugging.
+At this position is a debug port to connect the FTDI cable for collecting serial logs which are used for debugging.

 At this position we have the relay terminals, following are the details of the same from left to right

-- The terminal 1 and 2, are GND and External Power input terminal
+- Terminals 1 and 2, are GND and External Power input terminal

-- The terminal 3 and 4 are Y1 and Y2 terminal for Cooling stages 1 and 2
+- Terminals 3 and 4 are Y1 and Y2 terminals Cooling stages 1 and 2

-- The terminal 5 is G1 terminal for Fan stage 1
+- Terminal 5 is the G1 terminal for Fan stage 1

-- The terminal 6 and 7 are W1 and W2 terminal for Heating stage 1 and
+- Terminals 6 and 7 are W1 and W2 terminals Heating stages

-- Th terminal 8 is G2 terminal for Fan Stage2.
+- Th terminal 8 is the G2 terminal for Fan Stage2.

-At this position 3 jumpers are used for the the following purposes.
+At this position, 3 jumpers are used for the following purposes.

-- A jumper used for the R and Rc pins of berg strip to connect the external power to relay common bus.
+- A jumper is used for the R and Rc pins of the berg strip to connect the external power to relay the common bus.

-- A jumper used for the R and Rh pins of berg strip to connect the 24V AC power to power up the relay terminals for heaters.
+- A jumper was used for the R and Rh pins of the berg strip to connect the 24V AC power to power up the relay terminals for heaters.

-- A jumper used for the R and Ra1 pins of berg strip to connect the 24 AC power to power up the relay terminals for auxiliary units.
+- A jumper was used for the R and Ra1 pins of the berg strip to connect the 24 AC power to power up the relay terminals for auxiliary units.